Luidog/node-red-contrib-filemaker/README.md

 The nodes in this project all depend on a configurable Data API client.
 By default the client is saved in-memory.
 When saved in-memory a client will not persist between restarts of the Node-RED runtime.
 This means that each restart of the Node-RED runtime will cause the client to open new Data API sessions.

 To persist a client between Node-RED runtime restarts and allow active session monitoring and maintenance additional datastores can be configured.
 This project will accept a url property and an options property from a marpat object in the Node-RED settings.js file.
 Any datastore made available by [marpat](https://github.com/luidog/marpat).
+The url property accepts the following formats:

 - MongoDB:
   - Format: mongodb://[username:password@]host[:port][/db-name]